FrustratedGameDev/project2/README.md

 ## Data

+The following features were extracted from github:
+* Issues
+ + Issue Name
+ + Creation Time (time of first event)
+ + Action of Issue labels
+ + User who completed action
+* Milestones
+ + Description
+ + Creation Time
+ + Due Date and Time
+ + Closed Time
+ + Number of Opened Issues
+ + Number of Closed Issues
+ + Milestones that are still open
+* Comments
+ + User
+ + Issue with comments
+ + Timestamp
+ + Text of the comment
+* Commits
+ + User
+ + Timestamp
+ + Message

 The following table demonstrates how much data was collect for each feature.
+For each project it shows the number of rows of data that was collected.

 |Number|Feature|Project1|Project2|Project3|
 |------|-------|--------|--------|--------|